 Heart Lake Trail From Castle Lake is a 2 mile moderately trafficked out and back trail located near Mt Shasta, California that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from July until September.
 Dogs are also able to use this trail.

 Great Trail.
 Slightly Challenging.
 If your not used to the altitude it will be even more of a challenge.
 Trail not marked and it can be easy to stray.
 Just stay on the rocky path and follow other hikers.
 Once you reach Heart Lake, you can continue west up on the ridge to get an AMAZING view of Mt Shasta and the surrounding area.
 Stay positive.

 Took children all the way up to Heart Lake from Castle Lake.
 The hike was full of beautiful views!